Zulqadara/CKAD-exercises/j.podman.md

 </p>
 </details>

-### Run a command inside the pod to print out the index.html file
+### Run a command inside the container to print out the index.html file

 <details><summary>show</summary>
 <p>